-Robert F. Meeker ( called "Rufe" by his friends) was born February 25, 1920 in Tiffin, Ohio.
-He grew up in Lakewood, Ohio, and attended Ohio State for two years.
-He joined the US Army Air Force in 1942 to become a cadet.
-He was trained on A-20 Havocs in Oklahoma and California before shipping out to the Pacific.
+Robert F. Meeker was born February 25, 1920 in Tiffin, Ohio.
+He was nicknamed "Rufe" by his friends and grew up in Lakewood, Ohio, and attended Ohio State for two years.
+On April 21, 1942 he enlisted in the U. S. Army Air Force (USAAF) as a private in the Air Corps with serial number 15130196.
+After completing flight training, he earned his wings and was commissioned as a 2nd Lieutenant with serial number O-804705.
+He He was trained on the Douglas A-20 Havoc in Oklahoma and California before being sent overseas to the Pacific.

-Stationed in New Guinea from 1943-1944 and Luzon, Philippines during 1945.
-As documents have become declassified, my mom and I learned that my uncle was actively flying low level bombing missions over the Philippines, and also rescuing downed flyers from the Japanese.
+Meeker was stationed in New Guinea during 1943-1944 and Luzon in the Philippines in 1945.
+As documents have become declassified, my mom and I learned that my uncle was actively flying low level bombing missions over the Philippines, and also rescuing downed aviators from the Japanese.
 Mom stated that he had three A-20's in total, due to the tails getting shot by enemy flack.
 A-20 "Boogie Queen" was one of the planes, but the one photo that I can see his name on looks like a name of "Madame Ch-" (that is all that shows in the picture, unfortunately).

 R&R in Australia

 Due to exhaustion from flying double the normal required sorties, he was sent to Australia for R & R. At that point, he wrote that he was so exhausted that he could barely hold the pen to write anymore.
-He was set to return to New Guinea to collect his things to now come home for a much deserved rest.
+He was set to return to New Guinea to collect his things to now come home for a much deserved rest in the United States.